GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most errors are introduced during requirements specification!
+> ### Any technological or managerial scheme to force documentation can be subverted by unwilling programmers.
 >
 > ~ *Daniel T. Barry*